RRaAy-H/nanotron/examples/smolvlm2_infini/SMOLVLM2_USAGE_GUIDE.md

 This implementation provides a complete pipeline for training SmolVLM2 with Infini-Attention:

 1. **Model Integration**: SmolVLM2 adapted for Nanotron with infini-attention
-2. **Data Pipeline**: 800K samples optimized for 256M parameter training
+2. **Data Pipeline**: Multimodal dataset with optimized sampling strategies for training
 3. **Training Scripts**: Single and multi-GPU training support
 4. **Evaluation Tools**: Comprehensive testing and benchmarking
 5. **Extended Context**: Process sequences up to 16K tokens efficiently